attabooi/riot-api/README.md

 # riot-api
-Workding on a Python wrapper for the Riot Games API
+Working on a Python wrapper for the Riot Games API